Adversarial Guitar Amplifier Modelling With Unpaired Data: Experiments

 \subsection{Experiment 2: Mismatched Guitar}

 For the scenario in Experiment 2, the guitar used to create each dataset is different, as shown in Fig.~\ref{fig:datasetup}(b).
-This means that the objective metrics listed in Table \ref{table:Exp1Results} are unavailable.
+This means that objective metrics are unavailable.
 As such, we conducted a listening test, in which participants were presented with a reference, consisting of a few seconds of guitar playing from the target timbre domain.
 The participants were then asked to rate a number of test conditions, which consisted of the next few seconds of the same piece of music, but performed on the guitar from the input timbre domain.
 The test conditions all consisted of processed versions of the same guitar audio.
 It was impossible to include a hidden reference in the test, as it does not exist.

 Two baselines were created, both having access to some ground truth information.
 The first baseline was created by processing the input guitar with the same effects plugin that was used to create the target guitar timbre, this baseline is referred to as the ``plugin-only'' timbre.
-This corresponds to the simplified solution in which the linear timbre transfer is not included, but the nonlinear mapping is perfect.
-The second baseline was created by applying a linear EQ matching to the unprocessed input guitar tone, with the EQ target being the target guitar before effects processing was applied.
+This corresponds to a simplified solution in which the guitar-to-guitar transformation is not included, but the signal chain applied to the guitar is identical to that used to produce the reference.

+The second baseline, referred to as the ``EQ+plugin'', was created by applying a linear equalization (EQ) matching to the unprocessed input guitar tone, with the EQ target being the target guitar before effects processing was applied.
 This EQ-matched version of the input guitar was then processed by the effects plugin used to create the reference timbre.
-This second baseline is referred to as the ``EQ+plugin'' tone.
 Notice that this processing is impossible to achieve in a practical setting, but is used here in lieu of an ideal reference.
 A low-quality anchor was also included in the listening test, which consisted of the input guitar processed by a tanh nonlinearity.

-The test conditions consisted of three unsupervised models, trained using the MelGAN discriminator, or the spectral domain discriminator with either log spectrogram or log mel-spectogram input.
+The test conditions consisted of three unsupervised models, selected based on the results of the first experiment.
+These were trained using the MelGAN discriminator, or the spectral domain discriminator with either log spectrogram or log mel-spectogram input.
 In both cases, the multi-scale version of the spectral domain discriminator was used.
 The models were trained for 250k iterations.
+The results of the listening test are shown in Fig.~\ref{fig:mushra}.